tijko/QuikQl/README.md

 A simple wrapper for sqlite3.

-With QuikQl you can create databases with sqlite3 without the need to manually inputting the database operations.
+With QuikQl you can create and operate on databases with sqlite3 without the need to manually input the database command strings, create connections, deal with cursor objects, or use context mangers to execute the commands.

 ##Usage